andrew/ultimate-awesome/README.md

 - [research-papers](https://github.com/learn-anything/research-papers) - Awesome Research Papers.
 - [awesome-limits](https://github.com/lorin/awesome-limits) - Examples of OS / system limits.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
-- [awesome-huge-models](https://github.com/zhengzangw/awesome-huge-models) - A collection of AWESOME things about HUGE AI models.
+- [awesome-emulators](https://github.com/alnacle/awesome-emulators) - A curated list of awesome open source emulators.
 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-trustworthy-deep-learning](https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning) - A curated list of trustworthy deep learning papers.
 Daily updating.
 - [awesome-platform-engineering](https://github.com/shospodarets/awesome-platform-engineering) - Curated list of tools and resources for Platform Engineering.